 We are staying at the Lincoln Hotel for two nights and it is like staying with your fun relatives.
 We did our laundry using the hotel’s machines and they dried and folded our clothes- for free!
 One lady drew us a map of where to go fishing tomorrow- we are really looking forward to a day off, and using it to go fishing!

-oh yeah, At dinner tonight we each had huge ribeye steaks that were cut this morning from Montana cattle- delicious!
+Oh yeah, at dinner tonight we each had huge ribeye steaks that were cut this morning from Montana cattle- delicious!

 Daily totals: 36 miles and 2,700′ climbing

 Yesterday we made note of, and provided a photo of, the Rice Ridge forest fire that affected this entire area.
 We ran into multiple local citizens who readily expressed frustration with the US Forest Service’s handling of the fire.
-Specifically, the locals say that the USFS initially let it burn when it first started, when it may have been possible to stop it.
+Specifically, the locals say that the USFS initially let it burn when it started, when it may have been possible to stop it.
 Instead, it exploded into an unstoppable fire, growing in size to over 160,000 acres before early Fall snows stopped it in its tracks.
 The “Forest Circus” tree in the photo below has been erected in Ovando as a form of citizen protest.

 Scenery on the way up to Huckleberry Pass: